sersad-ru/MultiSens/README.md

 You can select a plugin using the `UP` and `DOWN` buttons.
 To launch the plugin, press the `SELECT` button.
 * If you hold the `SELECT` button, the current plugin number will be stored in `EEPROM`.
 The plugins list will be scrolled automatically to stored position after reboot.
+To clear this setting you can erase all settings by holding the `DOWN` button and pressing the `RESET` button, or you can just select plugin number one and store it to `EEPROM`.
 * The `UP`, `DOWN` and `SELECT` buttons usually used inside plugins to change values and to start actions.